-- Four-lane widening of NM14 approximately 1.5 miles, from Camino Vista Grande to Camino Justicia - Construction of a proposed southeast connector road between Rabbit Road and Windmill Ridge in Rancho - Construction of northeast connector from Rabbit Road to Richards Avenue at Dinosaur Trail - West extension of Avenida del Sur from A Van Nu Po Road to NM14 - Construction of an Eldorado North Connection to the Southeast Connector
+- Construction of the southeast connector road between Rabbit Road and Avenida Del Sur in Rancho Viejo.
+This project has begun, the projected completion date is August 2017. - Construction of northeast connector from Rabbit Road to Richards Avenue at Dinosaur Trail.
+This project has begun, the projected completion date is December 2018. - Four-lane widening of NM14 approximately 1.5 miles, from Camino Vista Grande to Camino Justicia - West extension of Avenida del Sur from A Van Nu Po Road to NM14 - Construction of an Eldorado North Connection to the Southeast Connector